linux-cultist/venv-selector.nvim/README.md

 - Plug and play, no configuration required
 - Switch back and forth between virtual environments without restarting neovim
 - Cached virtual environment that ties to your workspace for easy activation subsequently
+- Support pyright and pylsp with ability to config hooks for other LSP
 - Requires [fd](https://github.com/sharkdp/fd) and
   [Telescope](https://github.com/nvim-telescope/telescope.nvim) for fast searches, and visual pickers.
+- Requires [nvim-dap-python](https://github.com/mfussenegger/nvim-dap-python), [debugpy](https://github.com/microsoft/debugpy) and [nvim-dap](https://github.com/mfussenegger/nvim-dap) for Debugger support

 ## 📋 Installation and Configuration

-**IMPORTANT**: The plugin works by using **pyright** lsp server, so pyright needs to be installed and pre-configured with nvim-lspconfig before using this plugin.
+**IMPORTANT**: The plugin works by using **pyright** or **pylsp** lsp server, so pyright or pylsp needs to be installed and pre-configured with nvim-lspconfig before using this plugin.
 You can see example setup instructions here: https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#pyright

 ### Using [folke/lazy.nvim](https://github.com/folke/lazy.nvim)